-The bill's second important tweak would change the maximum prison sentence for a misdemeanor offense from one year to 364 days.
+The bill's most important tweak would change the maximum prison sentence for a misdemeanor offense from one year to 364 days.
 This one-day difference would provide an enormous benefit to some immigrants and their families in our state by addressing a mismatch in the way Rhode Island law overlaps with federal immigration law.

-Under immigration law, certain minor convictions that are punishable by a year or more in prison may lead to detention, denial of necessary forms of immigration relief, and deportation for immigrants.
+Under immigration law, certain minor convictions that are punishable by a year or more in prison may lead to detention, denial of necessary forms of immigration relief, and deportation for immigrants, including those lawfully in the country.
 By making a one-day change in the definition of "misdemeanor," this bill would protect hundreds of Rhode Islanders from these unnecessarily harsh immigration consequences.